 - 1 pinch turmeric powder

-- to taste salt
+- 1/8 teaspoon salt - or to taste

-For the paste:
+For the Coconut spice paste:

-- 1 cm ginger piece
+- 1 cm ginger - sliced

-- 1 green chilli
+- 1 green chili - sliced

 - 2 curry leaves